Configuring a Docker Environment

 If you have older versions of Docker installed, it’s recommended to uninstall them first to avoid version conflicts.

-Execute sudo yum remove docker docker-client docker-client-latest docker-common docker-latest docker-latest-logrotate docker-logrotate docker-engine
+Execute sudo yum remove docker docker-client docker-client-latest docker-common docker-latest docker-latest-logrotate docker-logrotate docker-engine to uninstall older versions.

 Step 3: Set Up the Docker Repository